Sharyn Moffett: Life and career

-Moffett was born in Alameda, California on September 12, 1936, to a show business family.
+Moffett was born in Alameda, California, on September 12, 1936, to a show business family.
 Her parents were singer R.E.
 Moffett and dancer Gladyce Lloyd Roberts.
 Her younger brother, Gregory Moffett, was also a child actor.

 At the age of 11 months, Moffett appeared in In Old Chicago for 20th Century Fox.
 When she was four, her parents moved to Beverly Hills, California to explore her potential as a movie actress.
 By age five, she had appeared in the 1942 Three Stooges short film Even as IOU as a daughter whose family was dispossessed.
-At age 7, she had her feature screen debut playing the lead in the film My Pal Wolf (1944).
+At age seven, she had her feature-screen debut playing the lead in the film My Pal Wolf (1944).
 In 1944, she signed a seven-year contract with RKO Pictures.

 Overall, she appeared in a dozen films, including The Body Snatcher (1945), the film noir The Locket (1946), Child of Divorce (1946), Banjo (1947), and Mr. Blandings Builds His Dream House (1948).
-In later years, she made occasional appearances at conventions and film festivals.
+In her later years, she made occasional appearances at conventions and film festivals.

 In 1955, Moffett married minister James Forrest and ministered with him in churches for more than 50 years.
 They had three children.
 He died in 2011.
-She died in Pittsburgh, Pennsylvania on December 23, 2021, at the age of 85.
+She died in Pittsburgh, Pennsylvania, on December 23, 2021, at the age of 85.